CuboidRaptor/xkcd-ntmin/README.md

 # xkcd-ntmin
-Minimalistic XKCD New Tab Firefox Addon\
+Minimalistic XKCD New Tab Firefox Addon and Chrome Extension\
-A daily xkcd feed, and a nice calm gradient.
+A daily xkcd feed, and a nice calm gradient